 Dwight and his wife, Karen, reside in north-central Colorado Springs, and have three children - Lindsay, 22, and twins Brad and Andrea, 20.

 Public Relations and Operations Assistant - Pacific Coast League

-Matt joins the Pacific Coast League office after spending the 2012 season as the Media Relations Assistant with the San Diego Padres Triple-A affiliate and PCL member, the Tucson Padres.
+Andrew joins the Pacific Coast League office after spending the 2013 season as the Media Relations Assistant with the San Diego Padres Triple-A affiliate and former PCL member, the Tucson Padres.

 General Manager - Albuquerque Isotopes

 Upon taking over as General Manager of the Albuquerque Isotopes in September 2003, John Traub has presided over a period of immense team growth and success.
 The Isotopes continually rank in the top 10 in attendance among all Minor League teams and in just eight years of existence, the team has drawn almost five-million fans.

 In 2007 the 'Topes hosted the Triple-A All-Star Game, an event that was widely regarded in the baseball industry as one of the best ever held.
 For his efforts on that front, as well as for guiding the Isotopes through another successful season, Traub was named PCL Executive of the Year and the team was singled out for recognition in receiving the John H. Johnson Award as the League's best overall franchise.
 The franchise also received the prestigious 2007 Bob Freitas Award from Baseball America as the most complete franchise in Triple-A Baseball.
 John was also presented with the 2007 Ambassador Award by the City of Albuquerque Convention and Visitor's Bureau and currently serves on the board of directors for both Team New Mexico and The New Mexico Bowl.
 He is also an honorary commander at Kirtland Air Force Base.